Frequently asked questions about Homeschooling

-We offer a variety of social activities, enrichment events, and service projects as well as a co-op which offers a wide range of middle and high school classes.
+We offer a variety of social activities, enrichment events, and service projects as well as connections with local co-ops which offer a wide range of middle and high school classes.
 Our Time-out group plans field trips and activities for elementary age children several times a year and our teen/tween group does monthly activities as well.
 We provide a graduation and prom for your high school students.
-Please see our newsletter for activities occurring this month.
+Please see our newsletter or calendar for activities occurring this month.

-We are an area homeschool support group, and as such, we don’t offer classes per se.
-We are beginning a co-op but that would serve middle and high school students.
+We are an area home school support group, and as such, we don’t offer classes.

-Many homeschoolers feel that kindergarten is too young to start formal classwork for education, and that the home is the best environment to begin academics.
-In fact, it is very reasonable to expect to spend about 30 minutes a day doing actual academic work with a kindergartener (letters, phonics, beginning math work, handwriting).
+Many home schoolers feel that kindergarten is too young to start formal classwork for education, and that the home is the best environment to begin academics.
+In fact, it is very reasonable to expect to spend about 30 minutes a day doing actual academic work with a kindergartner (letters, phonics, beginning math work, and handwriting).
 The majority of time would be spent with hands on, active learning, reading out loud and active play.
 A good book about early learning is Better Late Than Early, by Raymond Moore.